|

 advancing a new paradigm that the beginning of the use of Iron in India is regional

+with many centers of growth.
 The book has been very well produced, with good quality maps, tables, pictures and diagrams.
 New findings have been incorporated

 into the book, which put the Age of Iron in South Asia in an international